Trent & Mersey Canal and Caldon Canal

 The canal is known for its tunnels, at Harecastle, Barnton, Saltersford and Preston Brook.
 Saltersford has a kink because tunnelling started at different points and didn’t quite meet in the middle!
 Preston Brook has a large central chamber where a collapse was repaired, and cruising through the pitch dark confines of Harecastle tunnel is an experience nobody forgets!

-The double locks on Heartbreak Hill in Cheshire were built in the last century to reduce queues, but many are now unworkable and some have been filled in.
+The double locks on Heartbreak Hill in Cheshire were added in the 1830’s to reduce queues, though many are now unworkable and some have been filled in.
 The locks got their name not because there are so many, but because they are rarely close enough together to walk and work easily.
-To real boatpeople they were just the Cheshire Locks!
+To real working boat people they were just the Cheshire Locks!